A Guide to Seattle Whale Watching Season

 Tips for Whale Watching in Seattle

 Many tours will take you out to see whales in the Puget Sound.
-You can find tours that depart from Seattle, Port Townsend, Port Angeles, Edmonds, or the San Juan Islands and almost all tours guarantee whale sightings during your trip.
+You can find tours that depart from Seattle, Port Townsend, Port Angeles, Edmonds, or the San Juan Islands, and almost all tours guarantee whale sightings during your trip.

-Dress in layers!
-No matter which month your whale watching tour is in, the Pacific Northwest is known for its’ milder temperatures in the Summer and the boat ride can get windy.
+• Dress in layers!
+No matter which month your whale watching tour is in, the Pacific Northwest is known for its milder temperatures in the Summer, and the boat ride can get windy.
 You’ll be inside on most tours as you make your way through the Puget Sound, but you will spend some time outside on the deck when the crew spots a whale.

-It is illegal for boaters to approach within 100 yards of a whale (or any other marine mammal) under U.S. law and regulations.
+• It is illegal for boaters to approach within 100 yards of a whale (or any other marine mammal) under U.S. law and regulations.
 Even with this law in place, don’t fret - you will still be able to see the whales and have an incredible experience.

-If you’re visiting from out of town, try to book your whale watching tour towards the beginning of your trip so that if you happen to not see any whales on your excursion, you can try again another day.
-Most tour companies know the best areas in the region to see whales and that’s why they guarantee that you’ll see a whale on your tour.
+• If you’re visiting from out of town, try to book your whale watching tour towards the beginning of your trip so that if you happen not to see any whales on your excursion, you can try again another day.
+Most tour companies know the best areas in the region to see whales, and that’s why they guarantee that you’ll see a whale on your tour.
 If you end up not seeing any whales on your tour, they’ll let you join a tour on another day.

-Keep your eyes peeled!
-The crew will constantly be on the lookout for whales and when they see one they’ll announce it and that’s when you can step outside onto the deck to watch the show.
+• Keep your eyes peeled!
+The crew will constantly be on the lookout for whales, and when they see one, they’ll announce it, and that’s when you can step outside onto the deck to watch the show.
 Typically, the boat will stay in that area for about 10 minutes so that everyone has a chance to see the whales come up for air and hopefully see the sought-after tail flick!

 Whale watching is a popular activity for people of all ages and is truly an experience that you won’t forget.
 A whale watching tour, whether it be via boat or kayak, is one of the best ways to see these majestic creatures up close.
-There are many different options available in and around Seattle during whale watching season and I’m confident you’ll now be able to find the right option for you!
+There are many different options available in and around Seattle during whale watching season, and I’m confident you’ll now be able to find the right option for you!

 Happy travels!